-Oral sex itself is completely legal in California, but there are instances where the activity can result in an arrest.
-For the most part, two consenting adults participating in oral sex are totally safe from the law, but when either of the participants are under 18 or forced against his or her will, then a crime may have been committed.
-If you are charged with a crime related to oral copulation, please contact a sex crimes defense lawyer as soon as possible.
+Oral sex is usually legal in California, but there are instances where the activity can result in an arrest.
+For the most part, two consenting adults participating in oral sex are totally safe from the law, but when either of the participants is under 18 or forced against their will, a crime may have been committed.
+If you are charged with a crime related to oral copulation, contact a sex crimes defense lawyer as soon as possible.

 What is Oral Copulation?

-In cases involving oral copulation with a minor under 18, the charges are very similar to other forms of statutory rape.
-You can face a misdemeanor or a felony depending on how the prosecution chooses to file the case.
-Your lawyer may be able to help ensure the charges are only a misdemeanor so you will not face more than one year in jail.
+In cases involving oral copulation with a minor under 18, charged under California Penal Code 288(a) (PC), the charges are very similar to other forms of statutory rape.
+You can face a misdemeanor or a felony, depending on how the prosecution chooses to file the case.
+Your lawyer may be able to help ensure the charges are only a misdemeanor, so you will not face more than one year in jail.
 This option is not available if the defendant is over 21 and the minor is younger than 16, as the crime will always be a felony.
 As a felony, oral sex with a minor can be punished by up to 3 years in prison.
-In cases where the victim was under 14 and the defendant was 10 years older than the victim, the case is a more serious felony, punishable by up to 8 years imprisonment.
+In cases where the victim was under 14, and the defendant was 10 years older than the victim, the crime is a more serious felony, punishable by up to 8 years imprisonment.

 Oral Sex Through Force or Fear

-If the victim in an oral copulation case was made to participate by use of force, violence, duress, menace, or fear, or by threat of retaliation, the crime is considered a type of sexual assault and the defendant will face oral copulation by force charges.
-These charges can also be filed if the victim was unconscious, asleep or too drunk to consent.
+If the victim in an oral copulation case was made to participate by the use of force, violence, duress, menace, or fear, or by the threat of retaliation, the crime is considered a type of sexual assault under California Penal Code 287 (PC) and the defendant will face oral copulation by force charges.
+These charges can also be filed if the victim was unconscious, asleep, or too drunk to consent.

-While the victim in these cases can be any age, sentencing will be increased if the victim was a minor -especially if he or she was under 14.
+While the victim in these cases can be any age, sentencing will be increased if the victim was a minor -especially ifthey were under 14.
 If the victim is under 14 and at least 7 years younger than the defendant, oral copulation by force can even result in a life sentence.
-If the victim was an adult though, the sentence carries up to 8 years in prison.
+If the victim was an adult, the sentence carries up to 8 years in prison.

 Call Your Lawyer Immediately